Maryland Rideshare Accident Attorney

 Frequently Asked Questions

-Can I file a claim against Uber or Lyft?
+Can I File a Claim Against Uber or Lyft?

 In most cases, claims are pursued through the rideshare company’s insurance coverage when the driver was logged into the app.
 The focus is typically securing compensation through the appropriate insurance carrier rather than suing the company directly.

 You don’t have to sort through insurance issues and liability questions alone after a rideshare accident.
-Call (301) 231-1737 now to discuss your options and start pursuing the compensation you may be entitled to.
+Call (301) 231-1737 to discuss your options and start pursuing the compensation you may be entitled to.

 What Sets Us Apart?